 International students will easily integrate into student life at Technion, which supports a diverse, multicultural student community.
 You will be invited to an Orientation Day, designed to get you acquainted with peers, student life, and living essentials in Israel.
 On campus, you’ll have access to a wide range of sports facilities (including an Olympic sized pool) and participate in a variety of social and cultural activities, lectures, and trips to enrich your study-abroad experience.
 Off campus, you will have all the resources of beautiful Haifa, Israel’s third largest city located on the Mediterranean Sea.

 Technion International’s comprehensive Orientation Day is designed to familiarize students with the campus and surrounding neighborhoods, and to provide a general guide to student life in Israel.
-You will be presented with guidance on matters such as acquiring a student card, email account and internet access code, opening an Israeli bank account and cell phone plan, and getting around the sprawling Technion campus, your dormitory, and Haifa.
+You will be presented with guidance on matters such as acquiring a student card, email account and internet access code, cell phone plan, and getting around the sprawling Technion campus, your dormitory, and Haifa.

 Hebrew for Beginners

-To begin your application process, click “Apply Now“ to launch the online application system.
+To begin your application process, click “Apply Now“.

 Your application package must include the following documents:

-· Students from non-English speaking countries must either undergo a personal interview or submit their TOEFL/IELTS scores
+-Students from non-English speaking countries must either undergo a personal interview or submit their TOEFL/IELTS or other English language proficiency scores

 * Opening of the program is contingent upon the number of registered students.